aalmuut/PersonalProjects/Deep Learning Projects/Mammogram/README.md

 ## Final Result

-Decisiion tree is lowest model for predicting mammogram benign or malignant.
+Decission tree is lowest model for predicting mammogram benign or malignant.